swisspol/DirectoryScanner/README.md

 Overview
 ========

 DirectoryScanner is a simple and reusable Obj-C class to recursively scan and optionaly compare directories.
-It comes with a basic test command line tool.
+It comes with a basic command line tool for testing.

 License
 =======